Article Summary: Historic Sites In New Mexico

-Petroglyph National Monument is a fascinating look into the past.
-It protects one of the largest petroglyph sites in North America, featuring designs and symbols carved onto volcanic rocks by Native Americans and Spanish settlers 400 to 700 years ago.
-It’s #8 on our list of the best historic sites in New Mexico.
+It’s is a fascinating look into the past and it protects one of the largest petroglyph sites in North America, featuring designs and symbols carved onto volcanic rocks by Native Americans and Spanish settlers 400 to 700 years ago.

 These images are a record of cultural expression and hold profound spiritual significance for contemporary Native Americans and for the descendants of the early Spanish settlers.